 As I mentioned before, big and hard breast may as well be a sign that you are pregnant.
 This can happen as early as 1 to 2 weeks after the egg retrieval.
-Meaning straight after implantation occurs or shortly after.
+Meaning straight after implantation occurs or shortly after the IVF embryo transfer.

 However, remember that swollen or sore breast can also be the results of the hormones that you are taking.

 Another positive sign is an increased sensitivity to smell, and it can happen as early as within the two weeks after embryo transfer.

 I found this one to be quite funny – almost every pregnant woman experiences this and it’s just amazing how you won’t stand certain smells anymore.
 I personally could not stand the smell of broccoli (who does, you might say!
 Well, I usually do… ).
 If I did smell them, all I wanted to do was run to the bathroom to throw up!

 This change in sensitiveness is due to the pregnancy hormone estrogen and, the even funnier part is that it will go away the moment your baby is out!
 The change will be instant.

 BBT is the lowest body temperature you can get when you are fully rested and relaxed (usually when you are asleep).
 It can be measured with a basal thermometer the moment you wake up from a sleep.